MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-overview.md

 ---
 ms.assetid: 2369cbef-5f0d-4fc2-8288-ea315aab20b6
-title:  Deploying System Center 2016 Operations Manager
+title:  Deploying System Center Operations Manager
-description: This article provides a high-level overview of what preparations you should make before deploying Operations Manager 2016.
+description: This article provides a high-level overview of what preparations you should make before deploying Operations Manager.
 author: mgoedtel
 ms.author: carmonm
 manager: cfreemanwa
-ms.date: 01/25/2017
+ms.date: 06/05/2018
 ms.custom: na
 ms.prod: system-center-threshold
 ms.technology: operations-manager
 ms.topic: article
 ---

-# Deploying System Center 2016 - Operations Manager
+# Deploying System Center Operations Manager

-All System Center 2016 - Operations Manager individual management group deployments will either be an "all-in-one" installation, where all features are loaded on a single server, or a distributed installation.
+All System Center Operations Manager individual management group deployments will either be an "all-in-one" installation, where all features are loaded on a single server, or a distributed installation.
 Installations can then be combined together to form an overall Operations Manager infrastructure that consists of multiple management groups.
 These management groups can then relate to each other as your business needs require.

 This section of the Deployment Guide describes an individual management group deployment, where you have one management group, but the features of Operations Manager are either installed on a single server or distributed over several servers.